-On May 7, 2019, the Corporation obtained the authorization from the TSX Venture Exchange to modify the stock option plan in favour of the directors, officers, employees and consultants (the "Plan").
-An aggregate number of 12 million class A shares has been reserved for potential issuance under the Plan.
-The exercise price of each option is the market price of the Corporation's stock at the date of grant of options and the maximum term of a new option is 5 years.
-Unless otherwise determined by the Board of Directors, options granted under the Plan vest immediately.
+On April 20, 2020, the Company obtained from the TSX Venture Exchange the approval of an amendment to the fixed price stock option plan in favor of the directors, officers, employees and consultants of the Company. (the "Option Plan").
+A number of 18 million Class A shares have been reserved for possible issuance under the option plan.
+The exercise price of each option corresponds to the price of the Company's shares on the date of the grant of the options and the maximum term of a new option is 5 years.
+Unless the Board of Directors decides otherwise, options granted under the Option Plan vest immediately.